-Anthea has exhibited in six different CONTACT Photography Festival exhibitions over the years.
+Anthea has exhibited in multiple CONTACT Photography Festival exhibitions over the years.
 Collectors of Anthea’s work include editors, authors, agents, art directors, media executives and other creative people with good taste.

 About The Work

 From her numerous travels to India, Anthea Baxter-Page explores how the cohesion of this complex society is revealed through its impact on the architecture.
 Every fort, palace, archway and corridor is seeped in the history of human experience spanning thousands of years.

 Granite, marble and earth appear polished from the constant flow of hands and feet, as people pass through these spaces in acts of ceremony and worship, labour and recreation, conflict and triumph.